AARP Eye Center

 - 18, or in some cases 19, and still attending high school full time;

-- or disabled, and the disability occurred before the child turned 22.
+- or have a disability that dates to before the child turned 22.

 A surviving parent or other person applying for benefits on behalf of a bereaved child will need to provide proof of the child's relationship to the deceased, such as a birth certificate or adoption record, and answer questions about their living circumstances.
 You'll find details about the information and documentation required on the Social Security Administration's Form SSA-4.